jjvanzon/JJs-Reference-Architecture/Namespaces, Assemblies and Folder Structure.md

 - JJ.Business.__Calendar__
 - JJ.Presentation.__Calendar__

-The ‘business domain’ of the framework layer is usually a technical aspect.
+The 'business domain' of the framework layer is usually a technical aspect.
 Examples:

 - JJ.Framework.__Validation__
 - JJ.Framework.__Security__